emanuelefalbo/HessFit/README.md

 # Install

-It currently works with the Gaussian outputs, and a json file containing the necessary files, and type of results.
+It currently works with the Gaussian outputs, and a json filea containing the necessary files, and type of results.
 A numpy python library is required to properly use the program alongside other module.
 Numpy can be installed by the following command:
 ```